metalcycling/full_domain_decomposition_with_polynomial_reduction_preconditioner/README.md

 ## Authorship

-Dissertation work for the PhD in Computer Science at the University of Illinois Urbana-Champaign
+Dissertation work for the PhD in Computer Science at the University of Illinois Urbana-Champaign.
+Full dissertation can be found [here](https://www.ideals.illinois.edu/items/126713).

 By: Pedro D. Bello-Maldonado